$0 Delaware Dispute Letter Starter Kit

 When Stay Put Kicks In

 Stay put is not automatic the moment you voice disagreement.
-It is triggered by the filing of a due process complaint or a state complaint with the Delaware Department of Education.
-A strongly worded email does not activate stay put.
-Neither does attending an IEP meeting and refusing to sign.
+It is triggered by the filing of a due-process complaint with the Delaware Department of Education and the opposing party.
+A state complaint, strongly worded email, or attendance at an IEP meeting without filing due process does not establish the IDEA pendency protection described here.

 Here is the sequence that actually protects placement: